tx0h/HappyPlants/README.md

 The setup:

 Happy plants use a ESP32 Devkit 1 module.
 A DHT22 and a module with two relays are attached to the ESP32.
-The ESP32AsyncWebserver with the underlying AsyncTCP provide the web server environment.
+The ESPAsyncWebServer with the underlying AsyncTCP provide the web server environment.
 Some files are stored on the ESP32 SPIFFS.
 The essential files are in the static/ folder in the repository (happyPlant.css and happyPlant.js).
 Some other files get created during runtime.
 The updates of the current sensors and switch states are streamed to the clients via websocket.